webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 }</pre>
 </li>
 <li>
 <p>If you save and reload you’ll see…no change at all!
-The stack level we specified for the yellow square applies within the local stacking context established by the grey square—the yellow square is inside an envelope together with its grey parent.
+The stack level we specified for the yellow square applies within the local stacking context established by the gray square—the yellow square is inside an envelope together with its gray parent.
 You could move the cyan square to the front because its parent (the blue square) doesn’t establish a local stacking context—it has an implied <code>z-index:auto</code> .
 The blue square is a loose paper in the stack.
-The yellow and cyan squares area actually in little envelopes all by themselves (they have an integer stack level and establish local stacking contexts of their own).</p>
+The yellow and cyan squares are actually in little envelopes all by themselves (they have an integer stack level and establish local stacking contexts of their own).</p>
 </li>
 <li>
 <p>If you make the blue square establish a local stacking context, you won’t be able to move the cyan square to the front unless you also bring its parent (the blue square) to the front.
 Let’s try it—make the following changes to your CSS:</p>